sez11a/liferay-docs/develop/new-articles/osgi-portlets-by-example.markdown

 convenient way to define components via its build time annotations.
-These annotations are supported by bnd or by any build tool which uses [bnd](http://bnd.bndtools.org/) under the covers (like the Apache Felix `maven-bundle-plugin`, the gradle `osgi` plugin, the bnd `ant` tasks, or [Bndtools IDE](http://bndtools.org/)).
+These annotations are supported by bnd or by any build tool which uses [bnd](http://bnd.bndtools.org/) under the covers (like the Apache Felix `maven-bundle-plugin`, the Gradle `osgi` plugin, the bnd `ant` tasks, or [Bndtools IDE](http://bndtools.org/)).

-Let's add the annotations which will result in the portlet being registered as an OSGi service.
+You can add annotations to your portlet which result in your portlet being registered as an OSGi service.

 Add the following directly to the portlet class: